User Guide

 Always Available

 Your bot answers questions at 2 AM on a Sunday, while you sleep.
-No missed leads, no frustrated visitors waiting for a reply.
+No missed inquiries, no frustrated visitors waiting for a reply.

-When a visitor asks something the bot can't answer, it can collect their name and contact details — turning a dead-end into a warm lead for your team.
+When a visitor asks something the bot can't answer, it handles the inquiry warmly and redirects the visitor to your team for follow-up — turning a dead-end into a resolved interaction.

 Cuts Support Load